Sequential Spatially Balanced Sampling: Outline of the Proposed Method

 To optimize the problem of sharp increase of the value $J$, we propose to always select as considered unit the one that has the largest inclusion probability in the pool $P_i$ of available units.
-By taking the one that has the largest inclusion probability and reordering with respect with the latter, we optimize the size of $J$ (See Algorithm~\ref{algo:1} to have all details of the implementation).
-The method is comparable to the cube method.
-Depending on the auxiliary variables, it might possible that the method does not end up directly with a sample.
-Some units might remain with inclusion probabilities not equal to an integer.
-In this case, we propose to land the method by launching the same process proposed in the cube method, either by suppression of variables or by linear programming.
+By taking the one that has the largest inclusion probability and reordering with respect to the latter, we optimize the size of $J$.